 The old Chinese architecture buildings are really amazing and date back to the early 1900s.
 The best way to experience Chinatown LA is on foot.
 Park the car, head up Broadway and take a peek inside some of the stores.
 You can find everything from rugs, bamboo plants, bamboo umbrellas, water fountains, and turtles.

 After all, the walking chances are you will work up an appetite.
-On just about every block, there is, at least, one Chinese restaurant.
+On just about every block, there is, at least, one restaurant.
 The hardest thing to do will be deciding where to eat.
-If you are not quite sure go ahead and ask one of the locals which are their favorite.
+If you are not quite sure where to go ask one of the locals which are their favorite.

 Leo Carrillo Historic Ranch located in Carlsbad California is a few miles inland from Legoland.
 The ranch is tucked in a valley and surrounded by homes but once you enter the wrought iron gate it’s like taking a trip back in time to early California.